alem-platform/bootcamp-go/story08/my_xxd/README.md

 | ---------------- | -------------------------------------------- |
 | `my_xxd/main.go` | `github.com/alem-platform/ap`, `os`, `bufio` |

+<p data-story-username="di0n">Yeah, I was right.
+This lab is just a facade.
+The real lab used to be here but has since moved.
+And I think they know we are looking for them – I bet you this terminal is neither so old nor so disconnected.
+But how can we find the real lab now?</p>

 # my_xxd

 Write a program which does the same thing as the system's `xxd` program, which outputs a hex dump of the given file.